thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 ---
 title: [About installation and upgrades]

-last_updated: July 3, 2016
+last_updated: 10/09/2019
+summary: "As administrator, you are responsible for setting up and configuring ThoughtSpot.
+This guide explains how.
+It will also assist you in troubleshooting some common problems, finding additional resources, and contacting ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Your ThoughtSpot application software is already installed for you in a ThoughtSpot appliance (this is true for both physical and virtual appliances).
+Your ThoughtSpot application software is already installed for you in a ThoughtSpot appliance.
+This is true for both physical and virtual appliances.

 The ThoughtSpot software is updated by ThoughtSpot Support.
 ThoughtSpot Support will contact you to schedule an update when one becomes available.